uwsampa/sampa-public/wax2015/cfp.md

 ---
 layout: wax
-title: 'AX2: Call for Papers'
+title: 'WAX 2015: Call for Papers'
 notitle: true
 ---
-## AX2: Call for Papers
+## WAX 2015: Call for Papers

 The body of the CFP will go here.